Francis Picabia: Later years

 Before the end of World War II, he returned to Paris, where he resumed abstract painting and writing poetry.
 A large retrospective of his work was held at the Galerie René Drouin in Paris in the spring of 1949.
 Picabia died in Paris in 1953 and was interred in the Cimetière de Montmartre.

 Personal life

-He was married in 1909 to Gabrièle Buffet-Picabia, a French art critic and writer affiliated with Dadaism and later an organizer of the French resistance.
+Picabia was married in 1909 to Gabrièle Buffet-Picabia, a French art critic and writer affiliated with Dadaism and later an organizer of the French Resistance.
 They had four children.
 They divorced in 1930.
 Their tumultuous union is re-imagined by great-granddaughter Anne Berest in The Postcard, a semi-autobiographical French novel published in 2021.